A New Approach to Measuring Subjective Wellbeing: Introducing an Anchored Best-Worst Scaling (ABWS) Method

 - Amount of time you have to do the things that you like doing;

 - Quality of your local environment; and

 - Daily job and/or responsibilities.

 Next, CaPPRe introduces an anchoring process that rescales the BWS scores into absolute values.
-We refer to this as anchored best-worst scaling (ABWS) and use it to convert the scores into the Subjective Wellbeing Index (SWI) – a robust measure of personal life satisfaction that accounts for the relative importance of each contributing domain.
-The development of the index allows comparison across numerous socio-demographic variables including age groups, geographical regions, household income levels and gender.
+We refer to this as anchored best-worst scaling (ABWS) and can use this to convert the scores into an index of subjective wellbeing – a robust measure of personal life satisfaction that accounts for the relative importance of each contributing domain.
+The development of the index would allow comparison across numerous socio-demographic variables including age groups, geographical regions, household income levels and gender.